Ox1mer/mineox/README.md

-# 🛠️ MineOX — Infinite World Inspired by Minecraft and Terraria
+# 🛠️ MineOX — My Infinite Sandbox Game Inspired by Minecraft and Terraria

+**MineOX** is my personal dream project: a true sandbox game with a limitless world.
+Taking inspiration from Minecraft and Terraria, I’m building a place where players can explore, build, and survive in an endless voxel universe that expands up, down, and in every direction.
-MineOX is not just a chunk controller — it’s the foundation of my future game featuring an infinite world.
+MineOX is more than code — it’s my own evolving game world.
-Inspired by Minecraft and Terraria, MineOX generates chunks without limits up or down, creating a world that expands infinitely in all directions.

 ---